Prostate seed brachytherapy

 What is prostate seed brachytherapy?

-It is estimated that one in nine men will develop prostate cancer during their lifetime.
+It is estimated that 1 in 9 men will develop prostate cancer during their lifetime.
 If prostate cancer is detected early, there are several methods of treatment currently available which provide a good chance of a cure.
 Choosing the treatment option that is best for you should involve obtaining enough information to allow you to understand what each treatment involves.

 You should make an informed decision in close consultation and discussion with your doctor.